eProsima/Shapes-Demo-Docs/docs/examples/deadline.rst

 1. Create a red square publisher:

-   - Start eProsima Shape Demo (this instance will be referred to as *Instance1*).
+   - Start eProsima Shapes Demo (this instance will be referred to as *Instance1*).
    - Click on Publish.
    - Select SQUARE option for Shape.
    - Select RED for Color.